 When you finally take the cat home, do not expect it to be immediately attached to you, or start playing with your other pets.
 Remember that it may not fully trust you just yet, and, in addition, it is in a new environment.
 If you have another pet, start by introducing them slowly to each other until they are both comfortable.
 As for yourself, do not rush the relationship either.
 You should also purchase a few items for your new pet, such as a litter box, toys, catnip, and cat-scratchers.
 Since you’re dealing with a stray cat you know nothing about, it’s best to buy a few varieties of the toys.

 A lot of us would love to take in more cats and kittens but cannot for different reasons, but you don’t have to be as irresponsible as the person who abandoned it either.
 So, if you really can’t take in a stray cat, then the most humane thing to do would be to find an animal shelter for it.
 For your own safety, though, what to know about them is that they may attack if they feel threatened.

 When a cat doesn’t know you, and you suddenly put it in your car, it might strike out of fear.
 Therefore, you should be really careful when handling it and never force it to do anything at first.
-Once you have established a relationship with it and determined it doesn’t have an owner, only then should you take it to a shelter.
+Once you have established a relationship with it and determined it doesn’t have an owner, only then should you take it to a shelter or animal rescue.
 You will need to answer a few questions at the center, but these are only to help the staff know how to deal with it and find it a new owner.